The Only Time to Use Facebook Audience Network Ads

 • Engagement

-• App installs
+• App promotion

-• Conversions
+• Sales

 What is the pricing of Facebook Audience Network ads?

-Facebook Audience Network placements also had a 5% cheaper cost per app install at $1.59 compared to Facebook and Instagram feeds at $1.68.
+Facebook Audience Network placements also have a 5% cheaper cost per app install at $1.59 compared to Facebook and Instagram feeds at $1.68.
 Although this seems small, it’s incredible that app companies can get conversions for the same price or cheaper while accessing a whole new audience.

 However, for ecommerce and other types of companies, CPMs, CPCs, and CPIs don’t tell the whole story.
 While the costs may seem lower at a first glance, the typical conversion rate for Facebook Audience Network ads is usually lower increasing your overall cost per purchase or lead.
 Therefore, you’ll most likely end up paying more for conversions on Facebook Audience Network placements as you would for news feed placements.